YHADJRABIA/portfolio-nextjs/README.md

 ## Features:

 - Fully responsive mobile-first server-side rendered website with emphasis on SEO (Updating HTML lang tag, title and description as the page changes);
+- Jamstack website using Dato CMS for scalability;
 - Available in 4 languages with localised routing (Example: language is automatically set to Russian if "/ru" follows the url);
 - End-to-end tests written with Cypress with video provided on the link above (Cypress dashboard);
-- Lazy-loading images for better performance;
+- Lazy-loaded and blurred images for better performance;
 - 404 routing when trying to access non-existent pages;
 - Fully validated contact form with automatic acknowledgement-of-receipt e-mail in the viewer's language with form validation and error handling;
 - Google reCAPTCHA preventing unwanted use of contact form;